 We will then arrange the Bhutanese visa for you.
 The visa letter will be forwarded to you 2-5 business days before departure.
 We cannot get the visa letter issued any sooner, as it is issued by the Bhutanese government.
 Please print out the visa letter, you will be required to show this before boarding your flight to Paro.

-This is one of the few treks in Bhutan that include easy to moderate walking and are relatively easily accessible.
+This holiday is graded moderate, this is one of the few treks in Bhutan that include easy to moderate walking and are relatively easily accessible.
 There are no long steep ascents, no scrambling involved and no exposed paths, but this holiday is graded moderate due to the high altitude.
 You should be in a good physical condition and have experience of multi-day mountain hiking before undertaking this trek.
 The effect of altitude should not be underestimated (read more about difficulty grades).

 Acute mountain sickness